globulion/libbbg/README.md

 t = UNITS()
 print t
 ```
-For instance, to change Bohrs to Angstroms you can do it like this:
+For instance, the converter from Bohrs to Angstroms is `UNITS().BohrToAngstrom`.
+Therefore, the following example shows how to convert distances by using Python:
 ```
-print t.BohrToAngstrom
+dist_angs = dist_bohr * t.BohrToAngstrom
 ```